TISUnion/PrimeBackup/docs/quick_start.md

 ### Optional requirements

-Some optional Prime Backup features requires python libraries that does not listed in the requirements.txt
+Some optional Prime Backup features require Python libraries that are not listed in the requirements.txt

-If you want to have full features of Prime Backup, you can use the following command in advanced:
+If you want to have full features of Prime Backup, you can use the following command in advance:

 ```bash
 pip3 install -r {{ config.site_url }}requirements.optional.txt